inasafe/inasafe-doc/docs/source/training/curriculum/osm-beginner-toolkit.rst

 FAQ (Frequently Asked Question)
 *******************************

-**Should I use the point or polygon to identify a restaurant in a mall?**
+**Should I use a point or a polygon to identify a restaurant in a mall?**

-You should use the point to which one.
-Polygon that good used if you know clearly the shape of a building or area, and if you want to identify a landmark in the larger polygon, such as a building is better to use point.
+You should use the point.
+Polygons are used if you clearly know the shape of a building or area.
+If you want to identify a landmark inside a larger polygon, such as a building it is better to use a point.

-**How to mapping a bridge in JOSM?**
+**How to map a bridge in JOSM?**

-To mark a bridge, you need to do a split (separate) bridge lines along of other parts of the line which is the usual way.
+To mark a bridge, you need to split the lines which mark the bridge (usually a way) on both sides of the bridge.
 If you have a road that crosses a river, you can click on the dots on the side of the river and press 'P' on the keyboard to split the line at that point.
-Then the selected line can be mark bridge with preset menu.
+Then the selected line can be tagged as bridge using the preset menu.

-**How to create building was digitized have square perfect?**
+**How to digitize a building to have perfect square shape?**

-Not easy to make a perfect box, then there are tools that can make the proper angle at each corner of a polygon.
-Select polygon and press 'Q' on the keyboard to shape polygon.
+It is not easy to make a perfect square only using you own hand.
+Luckily there are tools that can make the proper angle at each corner of a polygon.
+Select the polygon (building) and press 'Q' on the keyboard to shape that polygon.

-**The map has not been updated OpenStreetMap edits**
+**The map on OpenStreetMap does not show the edits immediately**

-Usually it will take about 5-10 minutes to see change existing maps in OpenStreetMap.
-If after that you still can not see the changes may be due to your browser captures the old maps.
-The first step refresh your page.
-If not successful then you should delete cache in your browser.
-You can choose for example in Google Chrome you select Tools -> Clear Browsing Data.
-You can select "Empty the cache" and click "Clear browsing data.
-After that you call or go to the website again you have the new map should appear.
+Usually it will take about 5-10 minutes to see your changes appearing on the existing maps in OpenStreetMap.
+If you can not see the changes on OpenStreetmap after that time it may be due to your browser is still caching the old map.
+The first step in this case is to reload the page in your browser.
+If this is not successful you should delete the cache in your browser.
+For example in Google Chrome you select Tools -> Clear Browsing Data.
+Select "Empty the cache" and click "Clear browsing data.
+Than refresh the page again and your edits should appear.
+Sometimes it still can take a while until changes to OpenStreetMap appear on the main page.

 **Session 7**
 ^^^^^^^^^^^^^